-This section provides overview, applications, and principles of reed relays.
+This section provides an overview for reed relays as well as their applications and principles.
 Also, please take a look at the list of 16 reed relay manufacturers and their company rankings.
+Here are the top-ranked reed relay companies as of June, 2023: 1.Binsack Reedtechnik, 2.Littelfuse, 3.Schneider Electric.

 Table of Contents